 Because Accidents Happen

-One half of our reasoning for paint is because of who we build the custom gates for:
+We prefer paint because of who we build the custom gates for:

 - Parents or grandparents of teenagers that drive too fast.